 Many professionals and services can provide support for your child with a disability and your family.

-In particular, The Raising Children Network interactive Pathfinder can also help you to navigate your way through services and supports for your child with a disability and for your whole family.
+can help you to navigate your way through services and supports for your child with a disability and for your whole family.

-Developmental Medicine team are continually learning about developmental disorders and improving management, treatment and services.
-To contribute to this body of knowledge, Developmental Medicine conducts and supports wide-ranging research studies together with our Campus partners the Murdoch Childrens Research Institute (MCRI) and The University of Melbourne.
+The Neurodevelopment & Disability team are continually learning about developmental disorders and improving management, treatment and services.
+To contribute to this body of knowledge, Neurodevelopment & Disability conduct wide-ranging research studies together with our Campus partners the Murdoch Children's Research Institute (MCRI) and The University of Melbourne.
 If you are interested in learning more about the research we conduct, you can read about our current projects